koma75/crowdutil/README.md

       names specified in crowdutil.json file
     * optional: if defaultdirectory is defined in the crowdutil.json, this option can be ommited.
+* -c, --config
+    * specify the config file to use.
+    * optional: if omitted, crowdutil will search for config file in the following order: $PWD/crowdutil.json, $HOME/.crowdutil/config.json
 * -v, --verbose
     * optional: verbose mode.  outputs more info to console and log file